Kindle versions of some of my books are on a FREE promotion for a limited time

 “I’m driving,” she says, taking the keys from my hand.
 “You can drink.
 You always do.
 Just try not to offend too many people.”

 “What’s it matter?
-They cling like leeches whatever I say.”
+They stick like dry shit whatever I say.”

 “Brian!
 You may be known as the Greatest Living Artist in Wales but nobody likes an arsehole.”

 “Like?
 What’s like got to do with it?
 They don’t care and I don’t give a toss.
 It’s not real Lizi; it’s a performance.”